 Leading great experiences in Cybersecurity.

 While Head of UX, I was tasked with redesigning our flagship SIEM platform while integrating the suite of cybersecurity products into a single pane of glass.
-The team identified information architecture deficiencies, an outdated UI framework, user workflow improvements, unseen feature requests and research improvements.
+The team identified information architecture deficiencies, an outdated UI framework, user workflow improvements, unseen feature requests and incident reporting improvements.
 During my tenure, I built and mentored a high-performing, multi-disciplined team of designers— fostering a culture of collaboration, autonomy, and innovation.
 I introduced agile workflows to align design with product roadmaps, improving visibility and delivery efficiency.
 I developed and taught user research practices grounded in Human Factors International principles to ensure intuitive and user-centered solutions.

 AI Assistance